Below are some Frequently Asked Questions for the FHBA Certified Ratings Program

 Who will decide if I’m accepted into the Program?

-Triconic will review the application at first, but ultimately, UL or Intertek will decide as they are the certification bodies.
+Triconic will review the application at first, but ultimately, Intertek will decide as they are the certification body.
 We will contact you regarding your approval status or the need for additional information.

 What if we aren’t ISO 17020 accredited?

 You are not required to be.
 Your existing credentials may be acceptable.
 We will contact you if additional information is needed and Intertek may request a site audit as a part of their QA function but you will be notified in advance.